 |UN Human Rights Committee - Concluding Observations (July 2010)|

-In its Concluding Observations of Israel’s periodic report under the Convention on Civil and Political Rights, the Committee recognised Israel’s security concerns whilst stressing the need to observe and guarantee human rights in accordance with the Convention.
-The Committee expressed concern at allegations of torture, cruel, inhuman or degrading treatment of child detainees.
+In its Concluding Observations of Israel's periodic report under the Convention on Civil and Political Rights, the Committee recognised Israel's security concerns whilst stressing the need to respect human rights.
+The Committee expressed concern at allegations of torture of child detainees.
 The Committee recommended that children be given prompt access to a lawyer and all interrogations be audio-visually recorded.

 This report contains testimonies from former Israeli soldiers describing various aspects of the army's military activities in the West Bank.
 On the topic of arrests the report states that: Over the course of the last decade, tens of thousands of Palestinians have been arrested in military operations conducted deep in Palestinian territory nearly every night.
 Soldiers' testimonies reveal the methods for carrying out such arrests.

 |UN Committee against Torture - Concluding Observations (May 2009)|